 From the atmospheric old town, to the elegant Georgian new town, Edinburgh is waiting to be explored.
 Discover Edinburgh Castle, party at the Hogmanay celebrations, and explore the many listed buildings.
 And with more Michelin-starred restaurants than any city outside London, Scotland’s capital is a foodie paradise.

-The edgy unofficial capital of the north and one of the most exciting cities in the UK, Manchester is bursting with exciting things to see and do.
+The unofficial capital of the north and one of the most exciting cities in the UK, Manchester is bursting with activities and attractions.
 It’s home to some of Britain’s biggest musical legends, famous landmarks (Old Trafford, or The Etihad), a cool arts and culture scene and world-famous sports.

 Perched on the edge of the River Tyne, Newcastle has a proud industrial heritage, cutting edge contemporary art, superb shopping and legendary nightlife.
 The city is packed full of attractions, bustling markets and great places to eat, you’ll always find cultural diversity in Newcastle.

 The northern city of York has a big story to tell.
 A medieval marvel, modern shopping hub and a treasure trove of pubs serving proper Yorkshire grub.
 From fascinating museums and archaeological wonders to shopping all tastes and hunting for ghosts - finding things to see won’t be a problem.

 Preston exploded in popularity during the Industrial Revolution, becoming a Victorian powerhouse centred around textiles.
 Factor in its football team and bustling entertainment, nightlife and eating out options, and you’ll never be left wondering what to do in Preston.